Mercedes M102

 MAP sensor

-Drill 13mm hole for the sensor and 8mm for the bolt that will secure it.
-Cover the drill tip with grease to catch the debris, it is reccomended to clean the intake manifold after drilling the hole to ensure that no metal debris is left in it.
+Drill a 13mm hole for the sensor and an 8mm hole for the securing bolt.
+Apply grease to the drill tip to capture debris.
+It is recommended to clean the intake manifold thoroughly after drilling to ensure no metal debris remains.

 Secure sensor with included screw.
 Apply sealant to the thread, to prevent air leaks and unscrewing.